Close

 At this stage of development, most children are learning to:

-• write an increasing number of words easily and with accurate or close to accurate spelling, and to write about their ideas with more details and complexity (e.g., writing a paragraph or multiple paragraphs about a topic)
+• write an increasing number of words easily and with accurate or close to accurate spelling, and to write about their ideas with more details and complexity (e.g. writing a paragraph or multiple paragraphs about a topic)

-• Talk about new and interesting words you and your child see in books or in the environment, such as road or store signs (e.g., what does it mean?
+• Talk about new and interesting words you and your child see in books or in the environment, such as road or store signs (e.g. What does it mean?
 Is there another word that means the same thing?
 If your family uses a language other than English, how might you say this word in that language?)

 Grades 5-8